LewisRKeeble/Noteit/README.md

 ```
 10. In Noteit/server create a .env file and fill in the info below:
 ```
-   'SQLUSERNAME='postgres'
+   SQLUSERNAME='postgres'
-   SQLPASSWORD='The passowrd you set in step 4' HOST='localhost'
+   SQLPASSWORD='The password you set in step 5' HOST='localhost'
    PORT=5432
 ```

 11. Set the screens needed for the website:
 ```
   screen -S server
   cd /server/
   npm run start
   ctrl A